tvergilio/local-government-pulse/README.md

 *   **Sorted Set: `trending-topics`**
     *   Stores the themes, sorted by relevance in descending order.
     *   The scores in this sorted set represent the relevance of each theme (currently implemented as total mention count).
+    *   The sorted set is refreshed periodically by the `TrendAggregator` to reflect the current trending topics.

 *   **Hash: `sentiment-averages`**
-    *   Stores the cumulative sentiment scores and mention counts for each theme.
+    *   Stores the cumulative sentiment scores, mention counts and timestamp for each theme.
     *   The keys in this hash are the theme names.
-    *   The values are JSON strings containing two properties:
+    *   The values contain three properties:
         *   `totalSentiment`: The running sum of all sentiment scores for the theme.
         *   `mentionCount`: The total number of times the theme has been mentioned.
+        *   `timestamp`: The timestamp of the most recent update for the theme.
+    * Rationale: This approach simulates a session window, commonly used in stream processing frameworks such as Apache Flink.
+    In Flink, session windows group events that arrive close together in time, keeping the window open while activity continues and closing it after a period of inactivity. <br/><br/>
+    Similarly, as long as new messages for a topic arrive within a reasonable period, the topic remains relevant, and all prior messages contribute to its sentiment score.
+This allows sustained discussions to be accurately tracked without prematurely expiring active topics. <br/><br/>
+    When activity dies down, the topic can gracefully "expire".
+This model avoids the pitfalls of rigid time-based windows, which might fragment long-running discussions and dilute the analysis of critical issues.

 ### Front-End Visualization:

 ![front-end-illustration.png](assets/images/front-end-illustration.png)

-The front-end application provides a visually engaging display of the trending topics, as shown in the illustration above.
-It uses a ranked list layout, where each row represents a trending topic.
-The topics are ranked based on relevance (mention count), with the ranking number displayed prominently on the left.
-Each row contains the topic title, mention count, and sentiment score, along with a progress bar visualising the relative mention count.
-The sentiment score is represented using an emoji indicator to convey the sentiment level in an intuitive and friendly manner.
+The front-end application provides a visually engaging display of the trending topics, as shown in the illustration above. <br/><br/>
+It uses a ranked list layout, where each row represents a trending topic. <br/>
+The topics are ranked based on relevance (mention count), with the ranking number displayed prominently on the left. <br/><br/>
+Each row contains the topic title, mention count, and sentiment score, along with a progress bar visualising the relative mention count. <br/><br/>
+The sentiment score is represented using an emoji indicator to convey the sentiment level in an intuitive and friendly manner. <br/><br/>
 The list is updated in real-time as new data arrives from the SignalR hub, ensuring a dynamic and interactive experience without requiring a manual page refresh.
 ---

 ### Setting Up and Running the Project